ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/querying/how-to-query.dotnet.markdown

 ## Session.Query

-The most straightforward way to issue a query is using `Query` method which allows to define queries using LINQ.
-In order to take advantage of querying capabilities specific for RavenDB the querying API provides extension methods that will be described later.
+The most straightforward way to issue a query is by using the `Query` method which allows you to define queries using LINQ.
+In order to take advantage of querying capabilities specific for RavenDB, the querying API provides extension methods that will be described later.

 ### Syntax